mgarimelHES/e15/p2/README.md

 ## Notes for instructor
 I have made the following assumptions as a part of this application -
  - User need to select the time using the given time range ( 12:00 AM to 11.59 PM)
- - License Plate image is not included as a part of the 'create page'
+ - License Plate image is not included as a part of the 'create page', may be included in the next phase
- - Project2 page  could be access either from the project-2 home page or using the link - http://e15p2.hesweb.me/parkings/create
+ - Project2 page could be accessed either from the project-2 home page or using the link - http://e15p2.hesweb.me/parkings/create
- - Discount Type is defaulted to 'Visitor'
+ - Default Discount Type is set to 'Visitor', assuming if the owner of the vehicle wont have an Id, will be treated as a visitor!